 Video content: Robinhood's recently launched YouTube channel is entirely dedicated to research, and it would make logical sense to add educational content there as well.
 In the meantime, education is a category where Robinhood is making notable progress, but still trails industry leaders.

-Traditional banking: Cash management aside, Robinhood is not a full fletched bank with branch offices, credit cards, mortgages, wire transfers, and the like.
-For a list of brokers that also are banks, read our guide to the best brokers for banking services.
+Cash Management aside, Robinhood is not a traditional bank with branch offices, credit cards, mortgages, wire transfers, and the like.
+For a list of brokers that are also banks, read our guide to the best brokers for banking services.

-For investors looking to conduct the basics, Robinhood gets the job done well.
-Simplicity is the key advantage of using Robinhood over the competition.
+For investors looking to for a simple, easy to use stock trading app, Robinhood gets the job done.
 Beyond that, Robinhood will leave you wanting more, especially as $0 trades are now available everywhere.

 Founded in 2013, Robinhood is an online broker that has raised $2.2 billion in venture capital funding.
 Robinhood, which appeals primarily to young Millennial do-it-yourself investors, is best known for offering $0 stock, ETF, options, and cryptocurrency trades alongside an easy-to-use website and mobile trading app.